My mom called me last week. Frustrated. Nearly crying.

 "Text Gets Deleted When I Try to Select"

-Fix: Press and hold for a full 1-2 seconds.
-Don't just tap.
+Press and hold for a full 1–2 seconds to fix.
+Don't just touch.

 "Selection Handles Won't Move"

-Your clipboard gets cleared when you restart your phone or copy something new.
+When you restart your phone or copy something new, your clipboard gets cleared.

-Fix: Use a clipboard manager app (more on this below).
+How to Fix: Use an app to manage your clipboard (more on this below).

 Advanced Tips for Copy and Paste